Bluetooth® Mesh Directed Forwarding

 A number of illustrations follow.
 Figure 5 provides a key to the icons used.

 Figure 5 – Key to Illustrations

-Figure 6 shows a simple directed forwarding path with a light switch acting as the path origin and a single luminaire acting as the sole path target node.
+Figure 6 shows a simple Bluetooth Mesh Directed Forwarding path with a light switch acting as the path origin and a single luminaire acting as the sole path target node.

 Figure 6 – Path with a single target node

-The red icons in Figure 6 represent directed forwarding relays which are part of the path from the switch node to the lighting node which has subscribed to the publish address used by the switch.
+The red icons in Figure 6 represent Bluetooth Mesh Directed Forwarding relays which are part of the path from the switch node to the lighting node which has subscribed to the publish address used by the switch.
 When the switch publishes its on/off message, it is received by both the red node, which is on the path and the adjacent directed relay nodes (purple) which are not.
-The red node is aware it is on the required path and so relays the message using directed forwarding.
+The red node is aware it is on the required path and so relays the message using Bluetooth Mesh Directed Forwarding.
 The purple nodes know that they are not part of this path and so immediately discard the on/off message.
 This prevents the message from travelling further into parts of the network for which the message has no relevance.

 Group addresses and virtual addresses may and usually are subscribed to by more than one node.
 A path whose destination is a group address will typically have more than one path target node.
 Figure 7 provides an example of a path servicing communication between a light switch and a collection of lights along one edge of a large hall, all of which have subscribed to the path’s group address.

 Figure 7 – Path with multiple target nodes